portel-dev/ncp/README.md

 Elastic License 2.0 - [Full License](LICENSE)

-**TLDR:** Free for personal use, simple commercial licensing available.
+**TLDR:** Free for all use including commercial.
+Cannot be offered as a hosted service to third parties.